Where to find advice on beekeeping and protecting your honey bees from diseases and pests.

 National Bee Unit

 The National Bee Unit (NBU), part of the Animal and Plant Health Agency (APHA), is responsible for running the bee health programme for England and Wales.
+The NBU supports the beekeeping industry by inspecting apiaries (a collection of hives) for key pests and diseases and training beekeepers on how to keep their hives healthy.

 Get advice on beekeeping